Understanding tabular representation of statistical data

 The statistical data usually refers to the aggregate of the numerical data which eventually contributes to its collection, interpretation, and analysis.
 Quantifying this data helps with the research and statistical operations.
 In the tabular presentation, the data is presented in the form of rows and columns, and this data positioning makes reading and understanding the data more feasible.
 The logical and statistical conclusions are derived from the presentation of the data.

-Objectives Of Tabular Presentation of Data
+Objectives of Tabular Data Presentation

-Parts of A Table in The Tabulation
+Parts of the Table that are Used in the Tabulation

 Tabular presentation of data example is shown below.

 1. Where Is A “Headnote” Placed In A Table?

 It follows the primary title within a small bracket

 A headnote can be placed anywhere in the table

 2. Which Of The Following is Used for Explanation of Column Figures?

 The quantitative tabular analysis provides a description and interpretation of items based on statistics.
 Such analysis is undertaken through numeric variables as well as statistical methods.